Defending champion Stanford tops Texas 59-50 in Elite 8

 Stanford (32-3) was the tougher team this time around, especially in the second half.

-Hull made a key 3-pointer early in the fourth quarter and had a three-point play that gave Stanford a 53-48 lead with 2:29 remaining.
-Texas never got closer than two in the final moments and Stanford spent the final seconds celebrating around Hull and her twin sister Lacie.
+Hull made a key 3-pointer early in the fourth quarter and the three-point play gave Stanford a 53-48 lead with 2:29 remaining.
+Texas never got closer than two in the closing seconds and Stanford spent the final moments celebrating around Hull and her twin sister Lacie.

+Then came the real celebration afterward that included the team doing the Electric Slide.
+It was VanDerveer’s idea, and she even joined in.

 Texas (29-7) lost in the Elite Eight for the second straight season; last year’s unexpected run as a No. 6 seed stopped with South Carolina.

-Joanne Allen-Taylor led Texas with 15 points before fouling out.
 Rori Harmon, the Big 12 freshman of the year, was limited to 14 points and Audrey Warren added 11 points off the bench.
-Texas’ second-longest win streak in the country snapped at 14 games.
+Texas’ second-longest win streak in the country was snapped at 14 games.

 “They’re really good, no question about it.
 You let them do what they want to do, they’ll hang 70, 80 points on you,” Texas coach Vic Schaefer said.
 “I think you’ve got to give our kids credit because they didn’t let them do what they wanted to do.
 They really played their guts out today, and they played the way we wanted to play.
 And we just couldn’t score enough points.”